riceissa/issarice.com/wiki/donation-history.md

 # 2017

-I earned around $34,000.
+I earned around $34,000 [ETA: this ended up being more like $37,000 due to tasks from 2017 being added to Vipul's Contract Work website in January--March 2018].
 This amount includes the $9,360 deferred payment from last year.
 My main source of income was [contract work][cw] for Vipul Naik.
 I also did some contract work for Peter Hurford (recorded on Vipul Naik's contract work site) and sold leftover bitcoin that I had (worth around $250).